chapmandu/rust-in-peace-vscode-theme/README.md

 Please provide screenshots of your changes before & after in Pull Requests.

-## Building
+## Scripts (Mainly for the publisher's use)

-`npm run install` - This will build and install the extension locally
+`npm run install` - Builds and installs the extension locally `npm run publish:minor` - Bump and publish

-## Publishing a new version

-1. Increment the version number in `package.json`
-2. `vsce publish`
+`npm run publish:patch` - Bump and publish